Explore the Fair

 Creative experts in food harvesting, storing, preserving and cooking offer fairgoers classes and demonstrations in a mini-kitchen.
 This area particularly promotes using local ingredients and presents fairgoers with insights and skills they can practice in their own home kitchens.

-Maine-based organizations focus on environmental, wildlife and marine concerns.
+Maine-based organizations focused on environmental, wildlife and marine concerns.
 Learn about the great work happening in Maine and around the globe and how you can get involved.

 Artisans skilled in traditional folk arts, from the survival skills of Maine guides to artisans of country life, demonstrate and offer workshops on their skills and craft.
 Exhibits in tents include woods crafts, such as canoe building; domestic arts, such as quilting and basketmaking; and rug hooking, among many others.
 The Maine Folk Traditions Tent features traditional music and dance from Maine’s rich heritage.
 The ever-popular bean-hole beans are served on Friday at 11 a.m. and on Saturday and Sunday at noon.
 The Folk Arts Area also hosts international folk dancing and community contradances.